Hugh of Lincoln: Biography

-As one of the premier bishops of the Kingdom of England Hugh more than once accepted the role of diplomat to France for Richard and then for King John in 1199, a trip that ruined his health.
+As one of the premier bishops of the Kingdom of England Hugh more than once accepted the role of diplomat to France for King Richard and then for King John in 1199, a trip that ruined his health.
 He consecrated St Giles' Church, Oxford, in 1200.
 There is a cross consisting of interlaced circles cut into the western column of the tower that is believed to commemorate this.
-Also in commemoration of the consecration, St Giles' Fair was established and continues to this day each September.
-While attending a national council in London, a few months later, he was stricken with an unnamed ailment and died two months later on 16 November 1200.
+Also in commemoration of the consecration, St Giles' Fair was established and continues to take place each September to this day.
+While attending a national council in London, a few months later, Hugh was stricken with an unnamed ailment and died two months later on 16 November 1200.
 He was buried in Lincoln Cathedral.

 Bishop Hugh was responsible for the building of the first (wooden) Bishop's Palace at Buckden in Huntingdonshire, halfway between Lincoln and London.
-Later additions to the Palace were more substantial and a tall brick tower was added in 1475, protected by walls and a moat, and surrounded by an outer bailey.
+Later additions to the Palace were more substantial, and a tall brick tower was added in 1475, protected by walls and a moat, and surrounded by an outer bailey.
 It was used by the bishops until 1842.
 The Palace, now known as Buckden Towers, is owned by the Claretians and is used as a retreat and conference centre.
-A Catholic church, dedicated to St Hugh, is located on the site.
+A Catholic church, dedicated to Saint Hugh, stands on the site.

 Veneration

-Hugh was canonised by Pope Honorius III on 17 February 1220, and is the patron saint of sick children, sick people, shoemakers and swans.
+Hugh was canonised by Pope Honorius III on 17 February 1220, and is the patron saint of sick children, sick people, cobblers, and swans.
 Hugh is honoured in the Church of England with a Lesser Festival and in the Episcopal Church (USA) on 17 November.

 Hugh's Vita, or written life, was composed by his chaplain Adam of Eynsham, a Benedictine monk and his constant associate; it remains in manuscript form in the Bodleian Library in Oxford.

 Hugh is the eponym of St Hugh's College, Oxford, where a 1926 statue of the saint stands on the stairs of the Howard Piper Library.
 In his right hand, he holds an effigy of Lincoln Cathedral, and his left hand rests on the head of a swan.

 At Avalon, a round tower in the Romantic Gothic style was built by the Carthusians in 1895 in Hugh's honour on the site of the castle where he was born.